About

 —Rumi

 While this road can now be accessed by anyone, it used to be the exclusive domain of the elite.
 No longer!
-Once you have taken the fertile principles of the universe to heart, then you will come to understand its geometrical nature.
+Once you have taken the fertile principles of the universe to heart, then you will come to understand its fractal nature.
+Nowhere is this recursive beauty better depicted than in the sacred water lily—the blue Egyptian lotus:

 I am an adventurous traveller, a midnight blogger and a mad foodie.
-On August 22, 2022 I took this photo of Palenque, México.
-This amazing temple complex reminded me that enlightenment is not a journey towards the light, rather a voyage into the darkness.
-This insight happened at Temple XIX which you can access if you’re willing to break a few rules.
+On August 22, 2022 I visited Palenque, México.
+This amazing complex reminded me that enlightenment is not a journey towards the light, but rather an acceptance of the darkness.
+This challenging insight happened at Temple XIX which you can access if you’re willing to break a few rules.
 The atmosphere of this Sun Emergence House is profound.

 You are marvellous